loveencounterflow/dbay-sql-macros/README.md

 * As it stands, everything to the right hand side of the equals sign minus any trailing semicolon becomes part of the body.
 * The underlying SQLite DB never gets to see the declarations, only the resolved SQL.
-* Therefore, the DB file remains valid for sufficiently compatible software like the SQLite Command Line Tool.
+* Therefore, the DB file remains valid for external programs like the SQLite Command Line Tool.
 * Some effort has been put into parsing parameters and arguments and parentheses pairs.
 As a happy result, it is possible to put unpaired parentheses into string literals without confusing the mechanism, and to nest function and macro calls, so this is legal and will resolve correctly: `select @secret_power( foo( x